lysender/files-rs/README.md

 - Contents can be any files supported
 - Clients may organize their files like a regular storage or an online photo album
 - All files must be uploaded through the application, either online or though cli
-- File properties like mime type, size and image dimentions are collected
+- Collects mime type, size and image dimentions

 ### Directory Structure